openjs-foundation/cross-project-council/proposals/stage-0/TRAVEL_FUND/README.md

   - https://github.com/nodejs/admin/blob/master/reimbursement_process.pdf
 - Modify these files to account for OpenJS rather than Node.js organizations
 - Remove mentions from nodejs/admin README, add links to CPC README
-- Expensify account needs to be migrated to OpenJS if it is not already
-- Create new email address to take the place of travelapprovals@nodejs.org

 ## Required Resources

-Permissions to the services and financial accounts involved.
-I believe @brianwarner should already have access, in which case there is nothing more to be done.
+@brianwarner reports that everything can stay the same for the tools and accounts involved.
+No other resources required.

 ## How would success be measured?

-Success will be achieved if non-Node.js members use the travel fund to attend a Foundation-related event.
+Success will be achieved if Node.js and non-Node.js members use the travel fund to attend a Foundation-related event, and nobody notices the difference.

 ## Why this proposal is important